jaller94/boat-racing-404/README.md

 ## Deploy to Heroku

-All server category entries must be hosted on [Heroku](https://www.heroku.com/).
+This game can be hosted on [Heroku](https://www.heroku.com/).
 You can either use free or paid plan.

 1. Push your files to your GitHub repository
 2. Create new WebApp on heroku